presenton/presenton_docker/README.md

 #### 2. Open Presenton
 Open http://localhost:5000 on browser of your choice to use Presenton.

-> **Note: You can run Presenton on different port just by replacing 5000 with any other port number.**
+> **Note: You can replace 5000 with any other port number of your choice to run Presenton on a different port number.**

 ## Features